jjkrasnick/jjkrasnick/README.md

 - 👨‍💻 All of my projects are available at: **[https://www.github.com/jjkrasnick](https://www.github.com/jjkrasnick)**

-- 💬 Ask me about: **Coding, Machine Learning, Deep Learning, and AI Development!**
+- 💬 Ask me about: **Machine Learning, Deep Learning, and AI Development!**

 - 📄 Know about my experiences, find my resume, and connect with me: **[https://www.linkedin.com/in/jjkrasnick](https://www.linkedin.com/in/jjkrasnick)**